So you’re getting married! Mazel Tov! With all the planning you have to do, here are some answers to your questions about weddings at Temple.

 No fee is charged by our clergy for officiating at the wedding of Temple members or their children.
 A contribution to their Discretionary Funds or another Temple fund is always an appropriate way to express your appreciation.

 Before selecting your date and making any arrangements for the celebration after the ceremony, please call the Rabbi(s) and/or Cantor to confirm the date and time for the ceremony; you must also check with the office for building availability.
 Weddings may be held on Saturday evenings, after Shabbat.
 It is important to confirm with the clergy the earliest time that the ceremony can begin.

 Renting the Sanctuary, Chapel and Social Hall

 Rental arrangements for the Sanctuary or Chapel and Social Halls must be made through the office as soon as you have confirmed your date with the Rabbi(s) and the Cantor.
-The Sanctuary seats 290 people; the Chapel seats 100.
-The Friedman Social Hall can accommodate 225 guests, and the Milder Center can accommodate 80 guests.
 There is a no rental fee for the Sanctuary or Chapel, which includes the use of the chuppah.
 A current fee schedule can be requested through the office.
 All accounts must be current at the time of rental.
 Caterers must be pre-approved by the Temple and, if they have not catered in the building before, must meet with the Executive Director Dennis DePorte in advance of the event.
 Wedding rentals include the use of the Bride’s room, a room for the groom to change and a room for the Ketubah signing.